Bread Dad

 • The tips below are designed to help bread machine “novices” and those who haven’t touched their bread machine in years.

-• Click on our “print recipe” link if you want to print out this recipe.
+• Click on this “print recipe” link if you want to print out this recipe.
 It includes all of the recipe’s ingredients and instructions.
-However, the recipe print function does not include our tips section.
+However, the recipe print function does not include my tips section.
 Please read the tips section in order to avoid common recipe problems.

-• This recipe is part of our series on easy Bread Machine Recipes.
+• This recipe is part of Bread Dad’s series on easy Bread Machine Recipes such as banana bread, buttery white bread, French bread and sourdough bread.

 • To make this bread look more “authentic”, I like to sprinkle some old fashioned oatmeal flakes on the top of the dough after the bread machine has finished its final kneading cycle.
 I use old fashioned oatmeal (versus instant oatmeal) in order to get large oatmeal flakes.
 Of course, for safety, I wear oven mitts & don’t put my hands inside the bread machine.